chpollin/diged-neolat/context/promptotyping-journal.md

 * docx-data.md --> now we have the exact structure
 * I asked what python-docx exactly does and asked again whether it can process all structures
 * I then have the Python script written with compact logging, create only body (to save output token) (we can feed that bacl to claude!)
+* A few iterations with the Python script and the logs.
+The result of this iteration is in the final folder and is called tei-final-1.xml.
+This is our first, still very rough and probably flawed tei xml version.